jtcaovan/shopping-cart/README.md

 * Implementing nested Routes with react-router hooks
 * Organizing and structuring a larger project, especially when implementing Redux
 * Styling elements for better UX design.
+* Issues with deployment through github pages - used Heroku instead